 Sometimes alcoholics go into this alcoholism stage of denial because their work or personal lives have been adversely affected by their drinking habits.
 Some other factors that contribute to alcoholism denial are comparing themselves with people who have had it “worse” or drinking as a reward for working hard.
 Alcoholics also tend to forget the consequences of drinking excessively and only remember that it tends to “relax” them.

 The second stage of alcoholism is being addicted.
 Someone who has a drinking problem is not necessarily an alcoholic.
 The difference between alcoholism and alcohol abuse is important in determining whether a person has an alcohol addiction or not.
-Out of all three stages of alcohol use disorder, this second stage is where the sufferer has a loss of control over himself/herself.
+Out of all three stages of an alcohol use disorder, this second stage is where the sufferer has a loss of control over himself/herself.
 A person in the 2nd stage of alcoholism will be binge drinking and showing the following symptoms:

 - Spending a lot of time hungover or trying to get over a hangover.